Lawyer | Researcher

 I hold a Bachelor of Arts degree with honours in Linguistics and an LL.
 B from the University of Benin, Nigeria, and an LLM in International Legal Studies from the American University Washington College of Law, securing numerous awards and scholarships along the way.

-My career spans a broad spectrum as a litigator and a solicitor.
-I have appeared before superior courts of record, including the Federal Court, Court of Appeal, and Supreme Courts of Nigeria.
-I have also worked on complex international and UN Administrative law issues at the General Legal Division of the Office of Legal Affairs at the United Nations Headquarters, New York.
+My legal career spans both litigation and advisory practice.
+I have appeared before superior courts of record in Nigeria, including the Federal High Court, Court of Appeal, and the Supreme Court.
+I have also engaged with complex issues in international and UN administrative law during my time at the General Legal Division of the Office of Legal Affairs, United Nations Headquarters in New York.